 If you are coming to see your favorite team play the Cardinals, be comfortable wearing your team's colors, strike up a conversation with a Cardinals fan, talk history, debate best players at each position and in the end, know you will enjoy healthy baseball conversations with them.

-There are several options when accessing the ballpark and it all depends on price and convenience.
+There are several options for getting to and from the game and it all depends on price and convenience.
 Parking is ample throughout downtown, either in stadium parking garages, small as well as large surface lots or meter parking.
 Parking garages near the stadium are $20.
 There are two large, seven-level parking lots a block north of the stadium, one to the East, the other to the West.

 Parking lots of various sizes can be found south and west of the stadium.
 The further you go away from the park, the less you pay, but you can get a pretty good spot for $10 and only have to walk just a quarter to a half mile.
 In fact, you might end up parking where you will end up after the game for drinks and food.
 Consider this when you plan your day at the game.

-After 7:00 PM, the meters are free Monday through Friday.
-They are FREE on Saturday and Sunday.
-On weekdays, because you can park for a maximum of two hours at a time during chargeable meter time, find a spot around 5:00 PM, load coins (quarters preferred) in the amount of $2.00 (at a rate of $0.25 per fifteen minutes) and your parking ends up being pretty cheap.
+After 7pm, the meters are free Monday through Saturday (this changed to require Saturday payments in June 2013).
+They are FREE on Sunday.
+On weekdays, because you can park for a maximum of two hours at a time during chargeable meter time, find a spot around 5pm, load coins (quarters preferred) in the amount of $2 (at a rate of $0.25 per fifteen minutes) and your parking ends up being pretty cheap.

-Truthfully, though, I prefer using MetroLink, the St. Louis area's light rail system just to not have to deal with the traffic hassle and what would be about $7.00 in gas.
+I prefer using MetroLink, the St. Louis area's light rail system, just to not have to deal with the traffic hassle and gas.
 The trains are neat, clean and safe.
 There is a station right at the stadium on the West side across from the famed Stan Musial statue.
 Fittingly enough, it is known as the "Stadium" stop.

-A few things you should know.
-The train lines run from the Western suburbs toward downtown most of the way, but it does stretch across the Mississippi River to Illinois where there are eleven stops.
+The train lines run from the Western suburbs toward downtown most of the way, but it does stretch across the Mississippi River to Illinois where there are 11 stops.

 One train begins in the Northwest part of St. Louis County at the Airport station (where there are actually two stops, one for each terminal) and heads east to the Shiloh-Scott Air Force Base station.
 This is considered the RED line.